kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

   });
 ```

-Here are the corrected sections:

-### addKeyset
+## addKeyset

-Because keysets are often included as data in commands, you can use the `addKeyset` method as an
-alternative to the `addData` method to add a keyset to a command.
+Use `addKeyset` as an alternative to the `addData` method to add a keyset to a command.

 ```typescript
 Pact.builder